Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 ## STEP 3 : Fully customize one item on Qualtrics by hand and export your survey in a `.qsf` file

 Once your survey has been imported on Qualtrics, choose one of your trials (in Qualtrics, a "block"), and customize it manually.
 This is where you can set up the trial options using the Qualtrics interface.

+For instance, you may want to display the fixation cross for only one second.
+This is how you would do it on Qualtrics, by modifying the timer of the fixation cross :

 ![](/images/qualtrics_manual_image.png)

 *Example of the configuration of a timer in the Qualtrics interface*

 For even more advanced customization, you may want to add some [JavaScript code](https://www.qualtrics.com/support/survey-platform/survey-module/question-options/add-javascript/) to the question.

-After you have customized the trial, remember its block ID (e.g., "C_01).
+**Important: you must remember the ID of the trial (block in Qualtrics) you customized (e.g., "C_01").
+This way, you will be able to access the different elements (questions in Qualtrics) by the IDs you defined in the `.txt`file (e.g., "C_01_cross" for the fixation cross).**

 Then, export your survey as a `.qsf` file: [How to export a Survey as a QSF](https://www.qualtrics.com/support/survey-platform/survey-module/survey-tools/import-and-export-surveys/#ExportingaSurveyasaQSF).